 Years ago, resisting consumerism might not have had too much of a negative impact on a business.
 Now, consumerism is the gateway drug for innovative technology solutions in the enterprise—and CIOs face increasing pressure to adapt faster.

-A Brief History of the Consumerism of IT
+A Brief History of the Consumerism of technology

 Consumerism of IT is nothing new.
 We can look back as far as the 1980s and see where consumer technology started to influence enterprises.
 However, the main trend to recognize is that the time it takes new consumer technology to reach the workplace has gotten shorter and shorter over time: